Get

 The sleek golden-rust coat of Vizslas makes them immediately recognizable.
 They can reach a height of 21 to 24 inches at the shoulder and are lean and agile.
 Their long, silky ears create loving and sensitive facial expressions when around the family.

 Vizslas build strong bonds with their owners and dislike being left alone because they are a working breed that needs to interact closely with people.
-They are talented athletes who excel in a range of sports and activities.
+They are talented athletes that excel in a range of sports and activities.
 These canines are also graceful and enthusiastic animals with remarkable endurance, making them excellent running or cycling partners.

 Vizslas are known as cheerful, kind, and warmhearted dogs with above-average learning capacity and a great desire to be around people.
 They have a reputation for being docile, but some Vizslas can be easily excitable, stubborn, or even shy.
 Vizslas are active and athletic dogs, so they can get destructive if bored and left alone for a long time.